AsgerIversen/pr-version-comment/README.md

           # (Optional) Content of the comment to add to an issue that was closed as a
           # consequence of a PR merge.
 Use {version} to insert the version number.
           issue-body: A fix for this is in version `{version}` or later.
+          # (Optional) Directory to look for .gitversion file in.
+Relative to the git
+          # root directory.
+          working-directory: subFolder
 ```

 ### Legacy (slower) way of using this action